graphql/graphql-wg/rfcs/SemanticNullability.md

     input and output (the difference between semantic an strict non-null does not occur on input)
 - [F][criteria-f]
-  - 🚫 `Int` reatains its meaning across both modes, and `Int!` means non-nullable in both modes.
+  - 🚫 `Int` reatains its meaning across both modes, but `Int!` means non-nullable in one mode, but semantic non-nullable in another.
 Only the SDL ever uses `Int!!` and it still means non-null, just with the additional "kills parent on exception" behavior.
 - [G][criteria-g]
   - ✅ Error capture positions unchanged when error propagation enabled
 - [H][criteria-h]